SteveTherrien/companion-module-renewedvision-propresenter/HELP.md

 Previous Slide | Moves to the previous slide in the current document.
 If at the start of a document, will move to the start of the previous document in the playlist.
 Specific Slide | Moves to that presentation/slide number.
 See the `Specific Slide` section below.
 Trigger Slide by Group | Triggers a slide based on the group name.
 See the `Trigger Slide by Group` section below.
 Refresh Current Presentation Cache | Refreshes the internal cache of the current presentation.
-Is done automatically when switching to a different presentation.
-You should only do manually in certain circumstances.
+This is done automatically when switching to a different presentation.
+You should only do this manually in certain circumstances.
 This will also update most of the Dynamic Variables.
 See the section on `Trigger Slide by Group` for more information.

 ### Specific Slide
 This action has two parameters: